 Perhaps ask them, if they are interested, in writing you a letter that you can read in the future.
 This activity tends to be incredibly cathartic for them as well as for you after they die.

 Or, just chat with them.
 Talk about your anticipatory grief.
 Ask if they’ve ever felt it (maybe this kind of anxiety runs in the family and they can offer help or advice!).
 Talk about what they are scared of, what you are scared of, and about the amazing relationship you’ve had.

-Yes, these times are sad, but they do not have to be depressing.
 Sad moments and joyous ones can live side by side, breathing the same air.